Title

 $99

-The Nebula One seems the obvious starting point for comparisons given its single dynamic driver, price point and its allusion to using titanium in its driver also.
+The Nebula One seems the obvious starting point for comparisons given its single dynamic driver, price point, and allusion to using titanium in its driver.
 Rated specs are 100dB and also 16 ohms making it relatively comparable to the BASIC in terms of efficiency.
-Certainly in terms of voltage both sat at similar levels across a wide range of DAPs such as the Cayin N3 and FiiO X5iii and showed little if any issues with background hiss and general noise in the amp signal.

 Tonally the Nebula One’s Sub to mid-bass on the Nebula One is north of neutral with a slightly warm sheen though mid to upper bass is not overly emphasized meaning there is only a tiny bit of bleed into the mid-range.
-However, in comparison to the BASIC, the bass focus on the Nebula One is closer to mid-bass than sub-bass so the BASIC has the better low-end extension and rumble generating better power than the Nebula One but slightly less impact.
-The Nebula One also has the quicker bass response and sounds slightly better defined in comparison to the BASIC low-end.

 Mids on the BASIC and the Nebula one are neutral and behind the bass in terms of focus.
-I do prefer the BASIC mids a bit more though, sounding a little cleaner and more open sounding than the Nebula One which in turn sounded just a little more veiled and lacking in clarity.
-Vocals on both are not overly forward though the Nebula One has a slight edge over the BASIC with that little 2-3k dip on the BASIC causing higher pitched vocals to struggle a little for air.
+I do prefer the BASIC mids a bit more though, sounding a little cleaner and more open-sounding than the Nebula One which in turn sounded just a little more veiled and lacking in clarity.

-Treble on both is relatively relaxed and non-fatiguing sounding though the Nebula One lower treble sounds more brittle than the smooth and natural sounding BASIC treble performance.
-I would say though the Nebula One has the slightly superior final octave extension than the BASIC which falls away a bit quicker but it is still relatively dark in its own right.
-Suffice to say both are not going to be treble head dream tickets.
+I would say though the Nebula One has a slightly superior final octave extension than the BASIC which falls away a bit quicker but it is still relatively dark in its own right.
+Suffice it to say both are not going to be treble-head dream tickets.

 Shozy Zero